The64thGamer/cheeseepedia/content/sqzwv9cmh2so8j7n/content.md

 ***Chuck E.'s Magical Holiday Celebration*** was a show that was released in December 1997 at Chuck E. Cheese's locations.
-This show is a rerelease of {{< wiki-link "Chuck E's Magical Holiday Celebration" >}}.
+This show is a rerelease of [Chuck E's Magical Holiday Celebration].

 ## Show List